jenaye/ptb/README.md

  On both (`VPS/RPI`) you should edit `sudo nano /etc/sysctl.conf` and set net.ipv4.ip_forward to `1` then use `sudo sysctl -p` to verify if it worked

+ and run this on both too  `iptables -t nat -A POSTROUTING -s 0.0.0.0/0 -j MASQUERADE`

  *Every command are executed on VPS*

 # How to use